-Using OKRs to translate marketing strategy into effective execution
+Using OKRs to translate marketing strategy into effective execution.

-Using OKRs to translate marketing strategy into effective execution
+Using OKRs to translate marketing strategy into effective execution.

-Staying focused and aligned during marketing strategy implementation
+Staying focused and aligned with OKRs during (marketing) strategy implementation.

-Staying focused and aligned during marketing strategy implementation
+Staying focused and aligned with OKRs during (marketing) strategy implementation.

 Last edited on: